-Copies of the decision sheet and the minutes should be held on the child's file and adopters/prospective adopters ICS file.
+Copies of the decision sheet and the minutes should be held on the child's file and foster carer and/or prospective adopters ICS file.

 3.3 Investigation and Action

 The actions agreed at the Strategy Discussion/Meeting should be implemented by those responsible within the agreed timescales.